How to Create the Best Travel Photo Album in 8 Easy Steps

 The reason for this is it makes it easier in the next phase to actually see the great pics you want in your album.
 It’s like plucking weeds in your garden.
 It makes the flowering plants visible.

-You can do this with the selection system from iPhoto, the Photo Viewer or Lightroom.
+You can do this with the selection system from iPhoto.
 Make a separate folder where you drag all these failed photos into.
 Or if you’re courageous, throw them into the bin immediately.
+Or you can use Lightroom.

 This is the most time-consuming step because it’s the most important one.